PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM2.4_CDM2.5_diff.md

 #### [1.6 Visit_Occurrence](Pedsnet_CDM_ETL_Conventions.md#16-visit_occurrence)
 1. Addition of Observation Visit Type.
 This is a new concept id option for the `visit_concept_id` field.
 Please see **NOTE 2** for ETL guidance.
 1. Addition of `preceding_visit_occurrence_id`.
 This field is marked as optional.
 Sites no need to transmit this information.
 2. Addition of `admitting_source_concept_id`.This field is marked as optional.This information is already being captured in the `observation table`.
 Please use the value set defined in the Conventions column.
 If you do decide to populate this table moving forward please let the DCC know in your provenance files.
 Transmitting this data in this column will be a requirement in future versions.
 This change is a result of OMOP v5.1.
-Pl
 3. Addition of `discharge_to_concept_id`.This field is marked as optional.This information is already being captured in the `observation table`.
 Please use the value set defined in the Conventions column.
 If you do decide to populate this table moving forward please let the DCC know in your provenance files.
 Transmitting this data in this column will be a requirement in future versions.This change is a result of OMOP v5.1.
 4. Addition of `admitting_source_value`.This field is marked as optional.This information is already being captured in the `observation table`.
 Please use the value set defined in the Conventions column.If you do decide to populate this table moving forward please let the DCC know in your provenance files.
 5ransmitting this data in this column will be a requirement in future versions.This change is a result of OMOP v5.1.
 2. Addition of `discharge_to_source_value`.This field is marked as optional.This information is already being captured in the `observation table`.
 Please use the value set defined in the Conventions column.
 If you do decide to populate this table moving forward please let the DCC know in your provenance files.
 Transmitting this data in this column will be a requirement in future versions.This change is a result of OMOP v5.1.